-In zone 7, dahlias will sometimes survive the winter if the soil is well drained and the area is covered with a thick layer of mulch to insulate the tubers.
+In hardiness zone 7, dahlias will usually survive the winter outdoors if the soil is well drained and you cover the area with a thick layer of mulch to insulate the tubers.
 To avoid any risk of freezing, it’s best to bring the tubers indoors.
 (Follow the instructions below for colder zones.)

-If you garden in zones 3-6, you’ll need to dig up your dahlia bulbs and store them indoors.
-For this task you need pruning shears, a shovel or digging fork, survey tape and marker, damp growing mix, and some big nursery pots, black plastic trash bags or large boxes.
+If you garden in zones 3-6, you will need to dig up your dahlia tubers and store them indoors.
+For this task you need pruning shears, a shovel or digging fork, survey tape and marker, some damp growing mix, and either big nursery pots, black plastic trash bags or large boxes.
 Here’s how to do it:

 How to Dig Up Your Dahlia Tubers

 LABEL.
-Start by labeling your plants with survey tape (plant labels are too easily lost).
-If your plants aren’t labeled, be sure to do this BEFORE you get a frost so you can still see the flowers and evaluate which plants you want to keep.
+Start by labeling your plants with survey tape (plastic plant labels are too easily lost).
+If your dahlias aren’t already labeled, be sure to do this BEFORE you get a frost so you can still see the flowers and evaluate which plants you want to keep.
 Save only the varieties that look strong and healthy and that really impressed you.
 There are tons of great dahlias out there and no reason to grow underwhelming ones.

 CUT BACK.
 After the first hard frost, try to leave the tubers in the ground for a week or two.
 This helps toughen their skins (though it isn’t essential).
 Cut back all the stems to within 4” of the ground.
 Re-tie the labels as needed, so they are securely attached.
-If your dahlias are in containers, skip down to number 6.
+If your dahlias are in containers, skip down to the section on packing and storage.

 DIG.
-Dig up and remove the entire root ball.
-Start digging at least a foot away from the stem.
-Depending on the size of the plant, the root ball may have a diameter of 12” to 30” and may be 18” deep.
-Go slow and be gentle as the tubers are extremely brittle.
-Damaged tubers are likely to decay.
+Dig up each root ball, starting at least a foot away from the stem.
+Depending on the size of the plant, the root ball may be 12” to 30” across and as much as 18” deep.
+Go slowly and be gentle, as the tubers are extremely brittle.
+Damaged tubers are more susceptible to decay.

 Packing and Storing Your Dahlias

 PACK.
-You can store the root balls in several ways.
-You can plant them in large nursery pots with damp potting soil.
-Or store them in ventilated cardboard boxes or plastic tubs that are partially s with damp growing mix, peat moss or vermiculite.
-I usually store several clumps together in large black plastic trash bags.
-I don’t seal the bags, just loosely gather the top so moisture stays in, but there’s still some air circulation.
+The root balls may be stored in several ways.
+You can plant them into large nursery pots with damp potting soil.
+Or store them in ventilated cardboard boxes or plastic tubs that are partially filled with damp growing mix, peat moss or vermiculite.
+Another option is to store several clumps together in a large black plastic trash bag.
+Don’t seal the bag, just loosely gather the top so moisture stays in, but there’s still some air circulation.

 STORE.
 Store the pots, boxes or bags in a cool, dark, humid place where the temperature will stay between 40 and 50 degrees F. An unheated basement is ideal.
 In zones 5 and 6 you may be able to keep them in an attached garage.
 Just make sure the tubers don’t freeze.
 A frozen tuber is a dead tuber.

 CHECK.
 Check on your dahlias periodically through the winter.
-If conditions are too moist, there may be some mushy tubers.
-Remove them and reduce the moisture level.
-If the tubers are wrinkled, rehydrate them by misting or surrounding them with some damp growing mix to help them rehydrate.
+If storage conditions are too moist, you may get some mushy tubers.
+Remove them and increase ventilation to reduce the moisture level.
+If the tubers are wrinkled and dry, mist them or add some damp growing mix to help them rehydrate.

 What to Do When Spring Arrives

 To learn more, watch our bulb expert Hans Langeveld in this video: How to Lift and Store Dahlias.
-You may be interested in: All About Dahlias, How to Pinch and Stake Dahlias, How to Plant Dahlias (video) and Dahlias: 8 Great Looks.
+For other info on dahlias, read: All About Dahlias, How to Pinch and Stake Dahlias, How to Plant Dahlias (video) and Dahlias: 8 Great Looks.